 Others can be reimbursed within compliance for COBRA, long-term care, and premiums incurred when you’re receiving unemployment compensation.

 Have questions?
-Contact Midland IRA to discuss qualified expenses for health savings accounts in detail.
+Contact Midland to discuss qualified expenses for health savings accounts in detail.
 We oversee self-directed HSAs for our clients and are available to review the pros-and-cons with you to help determine if opening an HSA is the right move for you.